Frequently Asked Questions and Answers

 You can verify if a Public Adjuster is licensed by going to the Florida Department of Financial Services.

-Should I hire a Public Adjuster?
+Should you hire a Public Adjuster?

 According to FAPIA's website, you should hire a Public Adjuster if you have just suffered an insurance loss, from a fire, hurricane or some other traumatic event, and you may not feel confident in representing yourself and your interests before an Insurance Company.
 Consider these three points.